FRBNY-DSGE/DSGE.jl/doc/TechnicalAppendix.md

 preallocation.
 Julia's profiler and debugger lack the flexibility of those in MATLAB, and can make it difficult to identify the source of errors or performance bottlenecks.
-And Julia IDEs, like [Juno](http://junolab.org/), while admirable, are not as mature or featured as that of MATLAB.
+And Julia IDEs, like [Juno](http://junolab.org/), while admirable, are not as mature or featured as the MATLAB IDE.

 ## Conclusion

-After months of hard work, we are pleased to be able to increase the performance of our model and provide our work for the benefit of the community.
+After months of hard work, we are pleased to be able to increase the performance of our model and provide our project for the benefit of the community.
 For those considering similar projects, we find the benefits of a transition to Julia are significant.
 One should, however, be realistic about the challenges that will be faced transitioning to a young language.